theolivenbaum/resin/README.md

 			// calculate the relevance of each posting query_term.scores = score(postings)

-	// apply boolean logic between nodes to reduce tree into a list of scores scores = reduce(query_tree)
+	// apply boolean logic and summation between nodes to reduce tree into a list of scores scores = reduce(query_tree)

 	// paginate